xkollar/xkollar.github.io/data/posts/2023-10-13-monty-hall-problem.md

 ---

 I'm writing this to clarify my thoughts on the topic.
-The problem, while seemingly simple, is often source of confusion, amusement, and occasionally even arguments.
+The problem, while seemingly simple, is often a source of confusion, amusement, and occasionally even arguments.
 I have recently encountered fresh debate on the topic on [Hacker News](https://news.ycombinator.com/item?id=37829926) that started quite innocently (as conversations there often do).